arkanis/lisp.c/README.md

 Function generation and calling instructions:

 - `BC_LAMBDA`: Looks up a compiled lambda in the literal table and creates a runtime lambda for it.
-This associates a compiled lambda (static compiletime stuff) with a reference to the living stacks that are needed for proper argument and local lookups.
+This associates a compiled lambda (static compile time stuff) with a reference to the living stacks that are needed for proper argument and local lookups.
 The result can be seen as an living instance of the compiled lambda.
 The runtime lambda is pushed on top of the stack.
 Instruction properties used:
   - frame_offset (number of parents to got up for the literal table)
   - index (entry of the literal table to push on the stack)
-- `BC_CALL`: Takes an executable atom (lambda, runtime lambda or buildin) and its arguments from the stack and calls it.
+- `BC_CALL`: Takes an executable atom (lambda, runtime lambda or builtin) and its arguments from the stack and calls it.
 The executable atom have to be pushed on the stack first, followed by its arguments.
 The number of arguments is encoded in the `num` property of the CALL instruction.
 Instruction properties used:
   - num (number of arguments pushed on the stack)
 - `BC_RETURN`: Takes the current top of the stack as return value and cleans up the stack frame of the current function.
 The result value is then pushed on the stack.
 Instruction properties used: none.